sagemath/trac_to_gh/Issue 5887.md

 # Issue 5887: major bug in images of homorphisms of R-modules

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5887

 Original creator: was